The Court of Foxes · A Seasonal Court of Prythian

 A jewel box of red and gold

-Walking through the woods of the Autumn Court is like striding inside a jewel box — a latticework of red and gold and brown and green so vivid it is an effort not to gawk and gape.
-One of the four seasonal courts of Prythian, Autumn holds itself in perpetual mid-to-late autumn: dense, blazing forests giving way to fertile valleys, jade-green streams and farmlands worked by the Lesser Faeries, then climbing to the steep foothills and gray, snowcapped mountains it shares with the Winter Court along its northern frontier.
-Fire is its signature magic, and the russet-and-gold of its woods is mirrored in the colouring of the family that rules it — Lucien himself reads as 'a son of this forest... crafted from it.
+Striding through these woods is striding inside a jewel box — red and gold and brown and green so vivid it's an effort not to gawk.
+One of the four seasonal courts of Prythian, and it never leaves mid-to-late autumn: blazing forests dropping into fertile valleys, jade-green streams and farmlands worked by the Lesser Faeries, then up to the steep foothills and gray, snowcapped mountains it shares with Winter along the northern frontier.
+Fire is its signature magic, and that russet-and-gold runs straight through the family that rules it — Lucien himself reads as 'a son of this forest... crafted from it.
 For it.
 Even that gold eye.'
+Of course he does.

 The Dynasty